DoriaXiao/BayesianIdentification/README.md

 ```

 ### Step 3: Twinlike-class diagnostic
-To identify when class-specific parameters for a pair of classes are nearly indistinguishable, we employ the twinlike_classes function, which use distinguishability index (DI) to assess the similarity between classes.
+To identify when class-specific parameters for a pair of classes are nearly indistinguishable, we employ the twinlike_classes function, which uses distinguishability index (DI) to assess the similarity between classes.
 A DI value approaching zero indicates twinlike-class behavior.

-This function generates a plot (`DI_plot`) showing the distinguishability index for different class pairs over iterations.
+The [twinlike_classes](Diagnostics/Twinlike_classes_diagnostics.source.R) function generates a plot (`DI_plot`) showing the distinguishability index for different class pairs over iterations.
 It also returns a traceplot (`traceplot`) for selected chains, helping users visualize the MCMC chain behavior.
 The combined plot (`DIplot_traceplot`) presents both visualizations aligned vertically for comparison.
 Additionally, `filtered_DI_values` provides DI values that exceed a specified occurrence threshold (`happen_times` - 1), indicating classes with persistent similarities.

 Application of `twinlike_classes`  to the D2C5 example:
 ```ruby